HL7/phd/input/intro-notes/StructureDefinition-PhdDevice-notes.md

 The section below describe the profiled elements in more detail.

 ### System Identifier → `Device.identifier`
  All IEEE 11073-10206 PHDs are required to have a system identifier.
 This usually is an EUI-64 consisting of 8 bytes.
-The EUI-64 is mapped to the FHIR `Device.identifier.value` element as a sequence of 8 2-digit bytes as HEX separated by dashes without the '0x' prefix commonly used in programming languages.
+The EUI-64 is mapped to the FHIR `Device.identifier.value` element as a sequence of 8 2-digit capitalized HEX characters separated by dashes without the '0x' prefix commonly used in programming languages.
 An example of such a string is FE-ED-AB-EE-DE-AD-77-C3.
 Though required by IEEE 11073-10206, it is not required in the Bluetooth Low Energy health device specifications.
 When a PHG encounters such a device it shall provide a transport address as a means of uniquely identifying the PHD.
 Supported transport addresses are Bluetooth and ZigBee.
 The Bluetooth address is an EUI-48, and the ZigBee address is an EUI-64.
 These will be encoded as strings just as the EUI-64.
-Note that USB.vid (vendor id) and USB.pid (product id) are not unique and cannot be used as system identifiers.

 In order to discriminate between an identifier that is a system id and that which is a transport address the `identifier.type` element is used.
 A dedicated CodeSystem [Device Identifier Codes](CodeSystem-ContinuaDeviceIdentifiers.html) has the codes one can use to populate the `identifier.type.coding.code` element.

 When in the future other system identifiers such as ETSI-ICCID (International Circuit Card Identifier) are used, this coding scheme will need to be extended.

+Note that USB.vid (vendor id) and USB.pid (product id) pair identifies a product type from a vendor and cannot be used as system identifier.
+This information can be represented in a property element of the Device resource.

 The transport addresses are as follows: